tier6tank/doubles/dupfinder/readme.txt

   - "debug" determines whether to build a debug version or a retail version.
 Enabled by default.
-  - "unicode" determines whether to build a unicode version of the program (windows only).
+  - "unicode" determines whether to build a unicode version of the program (Windows only).
 That option mainly exists for supporting the old (95, 98, ME) windows versions, which do not support unicode.
 It is enabled by default.
   - "static" determines whether to link wxWidgets statically